miguehernaandez/miguehernaandez/README.md

 * Webpack + Babel: We learn to configure and prepair a project where we can use all the functionalitty of ES6 and JSX in the browser.
 Also, we configured a testing enviroment to see the changes in real time, giving us time optimization of processes.

+*Express: We learn how to create our own APIs and web servers to be consumed by the frontend app or the web browser.
+I learn how creates multiples routes with multiple contents each one.
+We use middlewares to increase the functionalities of our programs and we perform interesting proyects to practice everything we learned.

+*Unit testing: Utilización de los principales frameworks y Test Runners para el correcto testeo de cada elemento de una alicación, así como la metodología de Desarrollo guiado por pruebas o TDD.
+Using the principle frameworks and Test Runners to correctly testing of each element of an app, as well as the metodology of developvent throw Test-driven development (TDD).

+*PostgreSQL/Sequalize: Implementation and design of relational database with Postgres.
+Sequalize make more dynamic the implementation of the relational database, creation of models that can be extended by any person, database interaction in a practical and easy way.

 * I will keep updating this section with all the new things I learn.